CleverTap/clevertap-ios-sdk/README.md

 ## 📋 Requirements
 Following are required for using CleverTap iOS SDK -
-- iOS version 9.0 or above
+- iOS 9.0 or later
+- tvOS 9.0 or later
-- Xcode 10 or above
+- Xcode 10.0 or later

 ## 🎉 Installation